 A leader is the plant that grows from the soil of the people.

-Notwithstanding the differences in the use of the free will that never makes man a victim of circumstances owing to his endowed ability to guide his actions according to his intuitive sensing…if he so desires, it is the characteristics of this collective DNA into which a person is implanted that contributes to influence how they grow, and what they eventually express as leaders.
+However, we must bear in mind the differences in the use of the free will that enables man to overcome any influences, and thus never makes man a victim of circumstances owing to his ability to guide his actions according to his intuitive sensing…if he so desires.
+Nevertheless, it is the characteristics of this collective DNA to which a person is inwardly connected that contributes to influence how they grow, and what they eventually express as leaders.
 Through the leader, the people (soil) receive the ripened fruits of their own collective nature.
 And that is why it holds: a people can only elect their own consciousness.
 The people fashion the environment that determines the type of leadership they experience.